 Who Can Ride?

 WIT also works with nursing homes, care centers, local rehabilitation agencies, and group homes.
-Additionally, WIT provides demand services for communities such as celebrations and economic development needs.

 The service is intended to compliment other transportation services to the community.